mlissner/michaeljaylissner.com/content/drag-a-screenshot-using-imagemagick.md

     :::bash"
     sleep 10; import screenshot.png

-I found this tip along with a lot of others on <a href="http://tips.webdesign10.com/how-to-take-a-screenshot-on-ubuntu-linux" target="_blank">this blog</a>.
+I found this tip along with a lot of others on <a href="http://tips.webdesign10.com/how-to-take-a-screenshot-on-ubuntu-linux">this blog</a>.
 There are some other interesting techniques there as well.